 ARS scientists have found blocking a fire ant neuropeptide that triggers the pheromone used to mark food trails through a technique called RNA interference (RNAi) can delay development or kill fire ants, marking it as a potential control method.
 Click the image for more information about it.

-On the Trail of Fire Ant Pheromones
+of Fire Ant Pheromones

 U.S. Department of Agriculture (USDA) scientists are developing innovative techniques to combat one of the world's worst invasive species, the red imported fire ant.